augustofrade/yt-downloader-cli/README.md

 ## Features
 - Download videos as MP3
-- Download a queue of videos with the *bulk* option
+- Download a queue of videos with the *queue* option
 - Progress Bar

 ## Usage